helmedeiros/bre-go/CONTRIBUTING.md

 Significant design choices are captured as Architecture Decision Records under [`docs/architecture/decisions/`](docs/architecture/decisions/).
 Before adding a non-trivial cross-cutting feature, open an ADR.

+## Adding a new engine adapter

+The `engine.Engine` port lives in [`engine/`](engine/) and is the only thing callers depend on.
+Every adapter must:

+1. Live in its own sub-package under `engine/`.
+2. Expose a `New(...)` constructor that returns either `*Engine` (an adapter-specific type implementing `engine.Engine`) or the interface directly.
+3. **Never** expose adapter-specific types (rule structs, sessions, fact handles) outside the package boundary.
+4. Wire `enginetest.RunContractTests` from a `*_test.go` file with a Factory that builds a fresh engine + a SeedFunc that registers rules in the adapter's native shape.
+The contract suite drives the same behavioral assertions every adapter must satisfy.

+See `engine/inmemory/contract_test.go` for the wiring template.

 ## Reporting issues

 Open a GitHub issue.
 For security concerns, follow [SECURITY.md](SECURITY.md) and use the private advisory channel.